 This is the single biggest reason to switch, and it’s worth understanding properly rather than just accepting the headline claim.

 In a fabric pot, something different happens.
 When a root tip reaches the porous fabric wall and contacts the air outside, it senses the dry environment and naturally stops elongating.
 The tip essentially prunes itself.
-Rather than circling, the plant responds by generating new lateral roots, producing a far denser, more fibrous root system throughout the entire pot.
+Rather than circling, the plant responds by generating new lateral roots throughout the entire pot — producing a far denser, more fibrous root system.

 Roots need oxygen just as much as they need water and nutrients.
-In a plastic pot, the only oxygen exchange happens through the top of the substrate and through drainage holes at the base.
-The rest of the root zone can become starved of oxygen, particularly once roots have colonised the outer edges of the pot.
+In a plastic pot, oxygen exchange happens only through the top of the substrate and through drainage holes at the base.
+The rest of the root zone can become starved of oxygen — particularly once roots have colonised the outer edges of the pot.

 3. Drainage, Moisture Control and the End of Root Rot